 Stir until sugar is dissolved.

-Strain into a jar and seal tightly with a lid.
+Let cool, then pour into a glass jar and seal tightly with a lid.

 Simple syrup will keep, refrigerated, for about one month.